jhanley1321/Order-Manager/README.md

 * Track active orders, including which ones are open, partially filled, or filled.
 * ~~Demo module that lets you simulate orders and even randomize order fills.~~
 * Control how long and how much of an order is filled.
-* ~~Front end page for placing and using orders in place of demo (deprecated, but you can still technically use it).~~
+* Front end page for placing and using orders in place of demo (deprecated, but you can still technically use it).~~
 * Add a Docker container for deployment and testing.

 # Features Roadmap

 * Manage orders from multiple exchanges.
 * Manage account types (Live, Paper).
-* Add MS SQL/Postgres option for storing orders.
+* Add PSQL/Timescale DB option for storing orders.
 * Add Redis layer for caching.
-* Add specific support for Azure (AWS and GCP will come later).
+* Add specific  cloud support for Azure (AWS and GCP will come later).
+* Add Order-Maximizer
+* Add support for Order Types
+* Add support for custom order Types (write your own logic for how the order is placed, this is not a strategy function)
+* Add cost basis optimizer
+* Add Capital gains tax optitmizer
+* Add a cost basis/Cpaitla gains optimzier (Optimize the best combintion of the two.)

+# Tech Stack
+* Python
+* Docker

 # Conventional Commit Types